kubedb/docs/docs/guides/clickhouse/concepts/clickhouse.md

 #### spec.clusterTopology.cluster

-`cluster` is an optional field that provides a way to configure clickhouse clusters. `spec.clusterTopology.cluster[]` is an array of cluster.
-ClickHouse cluster mode refers to the deployment of multiple ClickHouse server instances that work together as a distributed database system.
-This setup is designed to handle large volumes of analytical queries and data, offering scalability, high availability, and fault tolerance.
+`cluster` is an optional field that provides a way to configure clickhouse cluster.
 Available configurable fields:

 - `name` (`: "appscode-cluster"`) — is a `mandatory` field that specifies the unique name of the cluster.
 All cluster name should be unique.